 When to Climb

 The trail is great for the hot and humid summers of this area because you are completely enclosed in the dense brush of the rainforest right until you reach the peak.
 I think late spring and early fall are probably the best times to go to avoid the crowds.
-The only season I would not recommend this trail would be in the cold winter months due to the possibility of snow and ice.

 Top Climbing Tips for Mount Wutong